HalaMCF/maeft/readme.md

 ## File Structure

-./datasets: processed and split datasets
+datasets includes the processed and split datasets

-./ensemble: major voting models to label the generated IDIs
+ensemble includes the major voting models (extract ensemble.zip) to label the generated IDIs, and the code for training these models

-./maeft: the environment of MAEFT
+maeft includes the environment of MAEFT.
+The maximum number of tests (denoted as to_divide) is hard coded in the ./maeft/env/environment.py line 58-61.

-./maeft_data: scripts used to process datasets and to read data
+maeft_data includes scripts used to process datasets and to read data

-./model: model under test
+model includes models under test used in the experiment.

-./retrain: code for retraining
+retrain includes codes for retraining.

-./train: code for training
+train includes codes for training a MLP/CatBoost/FT-Transformer model.

-./utils: config of datasets
+utils includes configs of datasets and scripts used to determine whether the generated sample is discriminate or not.

 ## Python Version

-- python 3.8.18(preferred)
+- python 3.8.18 (preferred)

 ## Install Requested Python Packages